The following walkthrough describes how to create triggers. Trigger is a routine executed under certain conditions.

 Type the following text in the Trigger body field:

 UPDATE demobase.dept SET demobase.dept.salsum = (SELECT SUM(demobase.emp.sal) FROM demobase.emp WHERE demobase.emp.deptno = demobase.dept.deptno)

-The trigger for the insert event is ready.
-Now, create SalsumUpd and SalsumDel triggers with the same body after update and after delete event.
+The trigger for insert event is ready.
+Now, create SalsumUpd and SalsumDel triggers with the same body with after update and after delete event.
 After that each data change in the emp table will be reflected in the dept table.